Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 Stage 2

-5.9 If all or part of the complaint is not resolved to the resident’s satisfaction at stage one it must be progressed to stage two of the landlord’s procedure, unless an exclusion ground now applies.
+6.10 If all or part of the complaint is not resolved to the resident’s satisfaction at stage 1, it must be progressed to stage 2 of the landlord’s procedure.
+Stage 2 is the landlord’s final response.

 We comply.

-As per our policy, if a stage 2 escalation request is denied, we will confirm this in writing to the complainant, outlining the reason for this decision.
+As per our Complaints and Customer Feedback Policy, if a stage 2 escalation request is denied, we will confirm this in writing to the complainant, outlining the reason for this decision.
 We will also share details of the Housing Ombudsman Service at this stage.

-The Customer Feedback Team also record any refusals to log a stage 2 and the reason why.
+The Complaints and Customer Feedback Team also record any refusals to log a stage 2 and the reason why. (section 7.2)

 We comply.